mk-fg/graphite-metrics/README.md

 	(use something like `sadc -F -L -S DISK -S XDISK -S POWER 60` to have more stuff logged there) via sadf binary and it's json export (`sadf -j`, supported since sysstat-10.0.something, iirc).
+* iptables rule "hits" packet and byte counters, taken from ip{,6}tables-save, mapped via separate "chain_name rule_no metric_name" file, which should be generated along with firewall rules (I use [this script](https://github.com/mk-fg/trilobite) to do that).

 Additional metric collectors can be added via setuptools graphite_metrics.collectors entry point.